 What’s the problem?

 Countless children have 'vanished' from the education system across England.
 Research by the BBC found that more than 30,000 children went missing from English and Welsh schools for "substantial" periods during the 2014-15 academic year.
 985 children went missing for part of the 2014-15 school year in Bradford alone.

-Many of these children have been enrolled in unregistered and illegal faith 'schools' which operate without inspection or sanction.
+Many of these children have been enrolled in unregistered and illegal 'schools' which operate without inspection or sanction.
 A large percentage of these schools are faith schools.

 It is vital that local authorities take the necessary action to identify illegal schools and register or close them.
 We also call for tighter inspection of home schooling, to ensure children's right to an education is protected.